rancher/docs/content/rancher/v2.6/en/virtualization-admin/_index.md

 weight: 10
 ---

 Introduced in Rancher v2.6.1, [Harvester](https://docs.harvesterhci.io/) is an open-source hyper-converged infrastructure (HCI) software built on Kubernetes.
-Harvester installs on bare metal server clusters and provides integrated virtualization and distributed storage capabilities.
+Harvester installs on bare metal servers and provides integrated virtualization and distributed storage capabilities.
 Although Harvester operates using Kubernetes, it does not require users to know Kubernetes concepts, making it a more user-friendly application.

 ---
 **_New in v2.6.3_**